EnviDat/datacite-websnap/README.md

 `datacite-websnap` was developed to facilitate interoperability between the data platforms of the ETH research institutions in Switzerland.

-`datacite-websnap` empowers research institutions to share DataCite metadata records by exporting the records to publicly accessible S3 cloud storage.
+`datacite-websnap` empowers research institutions to share their DataCite metadata records by exporting the records to publicly accessible S3 cloud storage.

 ## CLI Options